demisto/content-docs/docs/tutorials/tut-integration-ui.md

 >*Here we see the Cortex XSOAR IDE.
 This more than likely looks different than other IDEs you may have previously worked with, So, let’s take a minute and point out what makes it different.*

-While the Cortex XSOAR IDE has many features, you may wish to pre-write your code in a standalone IDE such as Pycharm or IntelliJ.
+While the Cortex XSOAR IDE has many features, you may wish to pre-write your code in a standalone IDE such as Visual Studio Code or Pycharm.

 ## Script Helper